payman-ap/NN_hrtf_estimation/README.md

-## HRTF estimation using NEural Networks
+## HRTF estimation using Neural Networks

 the networks tested to estimate HTFs from a set of anatomical features